Restore Hetch Hetchy: History

 Even before the establishment of Yosemite National Park, the city of San Francisco began considering the Tuolumne River and Hetch Hetchy Valley as a possible location for a reliable water source.
 This sparked a social and political debate which lasted until the issue was brought before Congress.
 John Muir, a naturalist and president of the Sierra Club, fought vigorously against the proposition of flooding the valley, stating, "Dam Hetch Hetchy!
 As well dam for water-tanks the people's cathedrals and churches, for no holier temple has ever been consecrated by the heart of man."

-The construction of the O'Shaughnessy Dam (built 1915 - 1923) flooded the valley, creating the Hetch Hetchy Reservoir.
+The construction of the O'Shaughnessy Dam (built 1915–1923) flooded the valley, creating the Hetch Hetchy Reservoir.

 In the late 1980s, in response to an initiative by the Reagan Administration, the national Sierra Club created a group dedicated to restoring Hetch Hetchy Valley in Yosemite National Park called the Hetch Hetchy Restoration Task Force.
 In 1999, the Club created a separate non-profit organization called Restore Hetch Hetchy (RHH).

 Because the reservoir in Hetch Hetchy is part of a water-diversion and electric-generating system on the Tuolumne River that includes the much larger downstream reservoir, Don Pedro (51% funded by the San Francisco Public Utilities Commission), as well as SFPUC's own Cherry and Eleanor Reservoirs near Hetch Hetchy, RHH filed comments in 2011 before the Federal Energy Regulatory Commission (FERC) on the 2015 relicensing of Don Pedro Reservoir.

+In 2011, Restore Hetch Hetchy announced their plans to put the issue to the voters of San Francisco through a referendum.
+Proposition F, which would've allocated money to identify other sources of water with a stated goal of restoring the valley went before San Francisco voters in November 2012.
+The proposition had extensive opposition, including the Mayor and entire Board of Supervisors, and Senator Dianne Feinstein.
+It was soundly rejected, with 76.9% of voters against the proposition.